-The MLL Department has set up a small video lab inside the Language Lab (inside Room 201, Fisher Hall) that is equipped with two video cameras (a Sony Hi8 and a newer Canon digital camcorder) and a dedicated computer for video editing.
+The MLL Department has set up a small video lab inside the Language Lab (Room 201, Fisher Hall) that is equipped with two video cameras (a Sony Hi8 and a newer Canon digital camcorder) and a dedicated computer for video editing.

 The equipment can be used by faculty to film, edit and produce digital videos of live classroom sessions, or custom-tailored language-learning programs.
 Faculty may also make the equipment available to students for video assignments.
 The easy-to-use editing software enables faculty and students to incorporate text, photographs, PowerPoint presentations, and music into their final productions, which can be burned on to a DVD or uploaded to Blackboard or an external video server to enable students to access the final video from their personal computers from virtually anywhere.

 A brief training session (less than 2 hours) is available to faculty and students who wish to do their own editing--or the final editing can be performed by the Department's support staff.

 Click here for a copy of the Video Lab Instruction sheets:

 Step 1: Shooting a video

 Step 2: Transferring and capturing digital video, photos, PowerPoint slides and other media

 Step 3: Editing a video

 The Department also has two Flip video cameras, which enable faculty and students to record conversations, interviews and other language-learning exericises and assignments, and play their recordings back on any computer--by simply plugging the camera's USB extension into a USB port on a classroom, office or personal computer or laptop.
 Click here for an instruction sheet that explains how to use the Flip video cameras.